 But this does not mean joy can’t get the upper hand in our experience.
 In Galatians 5, Paul described the fight for joy as part of a larger battle between the flesh and the Spirit.
 In the heart of the disciple, the indwelling Holy Spirit has laid down a new set of desires that conform to the fruit He desires to produce in our lives (vv.
 22-23).
 But the works of the flesh are destructive, chaotic patterns of life and thought that inhibit the fruit of the Spirit (vv.
 19-21).
 The result is a daily spiritual battle between the desires of our new nature and the desires of our sinful nature, the flesh, exacerbating the tension described above and can make the experience of joy even more difficult.

-But Paul provides the solution in verse 16: “But I say, walk by the Spirit, and you will not gratify the desires of the flesh.
-For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, to keep you from doing the things you want to do” (Gal.
-5:17).
+But Paul provides the solution in Galatians 5:16-17, “But I say, walk by the Spirit, and you will not gratify the desires of the flesh.
+For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, to keep you from doing the things you want to do.”
 Because God created our hearts to have but one master, there can be only one winner in this battle.
-When we gratify the flesh, we quench the Spirit and what fruit He has produced in our lives will grow dim.
-But if with the Spirit’s help we “put to death the deeds of the body” (Rom.
+When we gratify the flesh, we quench the Spirit, and what fruit He has produced in our lives will grow dim.
+But if with the Spirit’s help, we “put to death the deeds of the body” (Rom.
 8:13), we are tilling the ground for the Spirit to yield His fruit in our lives.
-In one sense, then, the fight for joy is a fight to mortify the deeds of the flesh and yield ourselves to the work of the Spirit.
-This means that not only must we adjust our expectations if we would experience joy; we must also suit up for battle.
+In one sense, the fight for joy is a fight to mortify the deeds of the flesh and yield ourselves to the work of the Spirit.
+This means that we must not only adjust our expectations if we would experience joy but also suit up for battle.

-Jesus promised His joy to His disciples, and it is the ministry of the Holy Spirit to continually draw our focus back to Jesus – what He did and all that He is for us (John 14:26, 16:13-14).
-This means that searching for joy itself is a misguided strategy and will ultimately fail.
+Jesus promised His joy to His disciples, and the ministry of the Holy Spirit draws our focus back to Jesus continually – what He did and all that He is for us (John 14:26, 16:13-14).
+This means searching for joy is a misguided strategy and will ultimately fail.
 Rather than seeking joy itself, we seek Christ.
-And finding Him, we find joy.
+And by finding Him, we find joy.

 Look up in Hope, Not down in Shame

 Suffering Christian, don’t look down in despair.
-Look up to the Lord Jesus Christ whose love for you is so great that He took a human nature and a human body that he might suffer and die in your place as the God-Man.
-The eternal Son suffered in your place and in mine, bearing and absorbing the wrath of God that was due to us, that our suffering might be limited to this life.
+Look to the Lord Jesus Christ, whose love for you is so great that He took a human nature and a human body that he might suffer and die in your place as the God-Man.
+The eternal Son suffered in your place and in mine, bearing and absorbing the wrath of God that was due to us so that our suffering might be limited to this life.
 For the joy set before Him, He endured the suffering of the cross that His joy might be ours (Heb.
 12:2).
-This means we can look up in hope in the midst of our suffering, not down in shame.
+This means we can look up in hope amid our suffering, not down in shame.
 Jesus never turns away a struggling believer who approaches Him for help.

 But not only can we look up in hope when we suffer, but we also can look around in fellowship in our local churches.
 Knowing we were never promised unfettered joy in this life, we can admit that even on our best days, our joy is mixed with sorrow.
 And we can be honest with others when our sorrow overwhelms us to the point of breaking.